Well, that was a waste of time.

 WHAT I LIKED

 –Bill figuring out The TARDIS’s auto-translation matrix on her own.
-It has truly been one of the more ingenious retcons of new Who that the reason everyone throughout time and space seems to speak English is because the TARDIS acts as a universal translator, no matter how far away The Doctor and his companions happen to be from the ole police box.
-By season 10, this is such an established part of the continuity I hadn’t even noticed that no one had explained it to Bill yet.
+It has been one of the most ingenious retcons of new Who that the reason everyone throughout time and space seems to speak English is because the TARDIS acts as a universal translator, regardless of proximity.
+By season 10, this is such an established part of the continuity I hadn’t even noticed no one had explained it to Bill yet.
 A scene of a companion freaking out over her ability to understand someone who claims to be speaking a different language even though she’s clearly hearing it as English is not new; that scene not happening until the season is nearly over, however, is a different story.
-It added to Bill’s ongoing discovery of everything Doctor-related, and gave her and The Doctor a fun, but brief back-and-forth later in the episode where all it was took was really a mere head nod and one-sentence explanation to confirm her suspicion that he was somehow responsible for it.
+It added to Bill’s ongoing discovery of everything Doctor-related, and gave her and The Doctor a fun, but brief back-and-forth later in the episode where all it took was a mere head nod and one-sentence explanation to confirm her suspicion that he was somehow responsible for it.

 –Nardole going native.
 I really wanted to hear the end of his story about the people whose cultural customs include casual digesting of each other.

 –The look of the monster.
 The striped light tentacles did the trick, elevating this from a ho-hum monster to a pretty cool one.

 –Bill calling the Doctor out on his hypocrisy.
 Faster than you could type out a live-tweet nitpick while watching the episode, Bill stepped forward to call The Doctor out on his hypocrisy over attempting to abandon his post as Vault guard to instead serve as the guard keeping the monsters from re-entering our universe and eating the sun.
 I liked that the episode didn’t allow this obvious contradiction to pass without comment or criticism.